coffeecupapp/api/Sections/Users.md

 ## Assignments to Projects

-Assignments to projects are managed through `UserAssignment`s (see Sections/UserAssignemnts)
+Assignments to projects are managed through [User Assignemnts](User%20Assignemnts.md).

 ## Employment Information

-Information on the employment arrangements is managed by `UserEmployment` (see Sections/UserEmployment)
+Information on the employment arrangements is managed through [User Employments](User%20Employments.md)